donn-liew/G4STAB/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- CUDA 11.8.0 (for GPU acceleration, optional)
+- GPU with CUDA support (optional, for acceleration)

 ### Using Conda (Recommended)